openvinotoolkit/openvino/docs/install_guides/installing-openvino-windows.md

 Congratulations.
 You have completed all the required installation, configuration, and build steps to work with your trained models using CPU.

-If you want to use Intel® Processor graphics (GPU), Intel® Neural Compute Stick 2 or Intel® Vision Accelerator Design with Intel® Movidius™ (VPU), or add CMake* and Python* to your Windows* environment variables, read through the next section for additional steps.
+If you want to use Intel® Processor graphics (GPU), Intel® Neural Compute Stick 2 or Intel® Vision Accelerator Design with Intel® Movidius™ VPUs, or add CMake* and Python* to your Windows* environment variables, read through the next section for additional steps.

 If you want to continue and run the Image Classification Sample Application on one of the supported hardware device, see the [Run the Image Classification Sample Application](#run-the-image-classification-sample-application) section.